 can please their palates from several local restaurants and then retire to one of the local hotels.

-For additional information on area attractions, call the Welcome
+For additional information on area attractions, contact the

 Center at (706) 655-3322 or 1-800-337-1927.